Toronto Edition: 5 hardest pests to get rid of

 1. Bed Bugs (Cimex lectularius)

 Bed bugs consistently rank as the most difficult pest to eradicate in Toronto.
 According to the 2024 Toronto Community Housing Annual Pest Report, bed bugs accounted for roughly 35% of all pest-related work orders.
+We've serviced apartments with severe bed bug infestations and one unit can spread it throughout the entire building.
+In one case, the apartment management office had a sign that saying "do not come into the office, please email or call us instead".

 • Why they are hard to kill: They have developed a high resistance to common over-the-counter pesticides (often called "Super Bed Bugs").
 They can survive for months without a meal and hide in microscopic cracks in furniture or behind baseboards.
+Read more about why bed bugs are called "Super Bed Bugs" and how they have developed a multi-layered resistance to poisons over time.

 • Local Trend: Toronto is frequently cited as the top city in Canada for bed bug treatments, largely due to high density and international travel.

-2. German Cockroaches
+3. German Cockroaches

 These are the primary "building-wide" pests in Toronto's high-rises.
 In the same TCH data, cockroaches actually surpassed bed bugs, accounting for 37% of treatments.